First Aid at Work 3 Day Release in Glenrothes Training Centre

 First Aid at Work – Three day release course

-This workplace first aid course takes place over a three, weekly sessions, and provides first aid training for people who are required to be first aiders within the workplace.
+This workplace first aid course takes place over a block of three days, and provides first aid training for people who are required to be first aiders within their workplace.

 Areas covered by this course include: